Delivery address

 Can a Part 1 scaffolder work alone?

-Scaffolders who have completed their CISRS Part 1 training still have to be supervised by a competent person, such as a CISRS Advanced (gold) card holder.
-You’re still considered a trainee until you pass the sufficient training and qualification level for a blue Scaffolder card.
+Scaffolders who have completed their CISRS Part 1 training still have to be supervised by a competent person, such as a CISRS advanced (gold) card holder.
+You’re still considered a trainee until you pass the sufficient training and qualification level for a blue scaffolder card.

 Can you work in construction without a CSCS card?